Krupal-Patel/Python-Notes/tableau_4.md

 ## SHOW ME
   - The Show Me menu is a resource Tableau provides to help you build common data visualizations.
 The menu tells you exactly how many dimensions and measures are required to create frequently used data visualizations.
 As a reminder, a dimension is a categorical field that is not usually numeric, and a measure is a numeric data type that can be mathematically manipulated.
 This tool is a quick way to start building visualizations by clearing up any guesswork.

+# Comparison Chart
+  - **Bar Chart**
+      - A bar chart is used to compare categories or groups of data using horizontal or vertical rectangular bars with a height or length proportional to the values each bar represents.
+  - **Treemaps**
+      - A treemap visualization is used to compare categorical data using both size and color to display the numerical value.
+Bar charts use length to compare values, whereas treemaps use length and width (area) to compare values.

+# Predictive Chart
+  - Predictive charts are a category of data visualizations used to reveal trends in the data, allowing analysts to hypothesize whether a similar pattern may be followed in the future.

+  - **Line Graph**
+      - A line graph is used to show the change of a measure — or measures over time — using a continuous line.
+Because line graphs are used to track a measure over time, they are also known as time series plots.

+  - **Scatter Plot**
+      - A scatter plot is a data visualization used to show the relationship between two variables, or how they correlate.
+Correlation is the relationship between variables.
+It is important to remember that just because one variable seems to affect another, that doesn't mean one caused the other.
+      - When working with scatter plots, you'll often hear the terms independent variable and dependent variable.
+        Independent Variable: In data analytics, the independent variable is the variable that you believe may influence or explain changes in the dependent variable.
+        Dependent Variable: The dependent variable in data analytics is the variable you're trying to predict, explain, or understand based on changes in the independent variable(s).

+      - **When presenting data, only use a trend line if your R-squared is high:** Trend lines can mislead the audience into thinking there is a trend when there is not.
+Generally, you don't want to use a trend line in a scatter plot presentation unless there is an R-squared value of 0.6-0.8 or higher.
+      - **Use trend lines if there is added value:** Trend lines condense all the points into something often more meaningful for audiences, and you should always use these to check for correlations — however, only keep them in your viz if they add value.

+## Trend Lines
+  - There are five types of trend lines you can create in Tableau.
+      1. Linear
+      2. Logarithmic
+      3. Exponential
+      4. Polynomial
+      5. Power